crazyman10123/ircBotPHP/README.md

 To run any admin commands on the bot, you need to first authorise yourself using the command `(prefix)auth <password>`.
 If authorisation was successful, it will return "You have been authorised."

 **Please note:** if you run this inside a channel, everyone will be able to see your password.
 If you disconnect, they *could* switch nicknames to the same as yours, and auth using this password.
-This would give them temporary admin rights, before NickServe reverts them to their old nickname. **ENSURE YOUR NICKNAME IS REGISTERED WITH NICKSERV**
+This would give them temporary admin rights, before NickServ reverts them to their old nickname.
+To remedy this, ensure your nickname is registered with NickServ, and that you only use the auth command in PM with the bot.

 **Commands**